Kingsman (franchise): Films

-Kingsman films
+Original films

 Kingsman: The Secret Service (2014)

 The first film, Kingsman: The Secret Service, is set over the course of two years, from 2014 to 2015.
 Having dropped out of training for the Royal Marines, becoming a stereotypical chav and being arrested for stealing a car, Gary "Eggsy" Unwin's release is arranged by Harry Hart, a Kingsman and his late father's colleague.
 Hart, a veteran spy of the secret organisation Kingsman, recruits Eggsy into the agency's competitive training programme as a global threat emerges from a billionaire, Richmond Valentine.

-The concept of a The Secret Service adaptation originated when Millar and Vaughn were at a bar discussing spy movies, lamenting that the genre had become too serious and deciding to do "a fun one."
+The concept of an adaptation of The Secret Service originated when Millar and Vaughn were at a bar discussing spy movies, lamenting that the genre had become too serious and deciding to do "a fun one."
 To have the time to make the film, Vaughn had to opt out of directing X-Men: Days of Future Past, which he called "a really tough decision".
 He reasoned that if he did not do it, "somebody else ... [would] wake up and do a fun spy movie.
 Then I would have written a bloody screenplay that no one would want to make."
 Colin Firth joined the cast to lead the film on 29 April 2013.
 It was initially reported in 2013 that Leonardo DiCaprio was in talks to play a villain, but Vaughn denied that he was ever considered.
 Instead the role went to Samuel L. Jackson.
 Jackson took the role in part because of a careerlong dream to be in a James Bond movie.
 He felt that this was unlikely to come true and said, "I felt like this was an opportunity to play a really great Bond villain."
 Jackson's character has a notable lisp, a choice he decided to make based partially on the stutter he had as a kid.
 In September 2013, Vaughn cast Sophie Cookson as the female lead, preferring a newcomer over more obvious candidates like Emma Watson and Bella Heathcote.
 Mark Hamill was cast as Professor James Arnold, a reference to his character in the source comic book being himself.

 Principal photography began 6 October 2013 in Deepcut, Surrey, on a budget reported to be one-third of the $200 million budget of Skyfall.
 The Alexandra Road Estate in Camden was used for Eggsy's home area, and some scenes were filmed at Imperial College London.
 The Black Prince Pub in Kennington, South London, was used for various fight scenes and the car chase.
 Savile Row in Mayfair was also employed as a location and the exterior of tailors Huntsman, which provided the clothes, and James Lock & Co. in St James's, which provided the hats.
 Elton John was rumoured to have a role in the film.
-Although this would prove untrue, John would appear in the film's sequel.
-Kingsman: The Secret Service was released in the United Kingdom on January 29, 2015.
+Although this would prove untrue, John did appear in the film's sequel.
+Kingsman: The Secret Service was released in the United Kingdom on 29 January 2015.